tasinzulkernain/zulkernaintasin/README.md

 * **Outcome:** Pivoted from a "Same Limb" design to a "Separate Limb" chassis to resolve torque failures and successfully demonstrated object grabbing.

 #### 🛡️ **Log Parser Fix (Nord Security)**
-* **Problem:** Internal log parser tool failed during night shifts, impacting incident resolution times.
+* **Problem:** Internal log parser tool failed after software update, impacting incident resolution times.
 * **Solution:** Personally utilized **PowerShell/C#** to patch the code and documented the new workflow for the team.

 ---